remenkoff/hf-android-dev-griffiths/README.md

 - Update records using the `update()` method.
 - Remove records from tables using the `delete()` method.

+## Chapter 16.
+Basic cursors: Getting data out

+- A `cursor` lets you read from and write to the database.
+- You create a cursor by calling the `SQLiteDatabasequery()` method.
+Behind the scenes, this builds a SQL `SELECT` statement.
+- The `getWritableDatabase()` method returns a `SQLiteDatabase` object that allows you to read from and write to the database.
+- The `getReadableDatabase()` returns a `SQLiteDatabase` object.
+This gives you read-only access to the database.
+It `may` also allow you to write to - the database, but this isn’t guaranteed.
+- Navigate through a cursor using the `moveTo*()` methods.
+- Get values from a cursor using the `get*()` methods.
+Close cursors and database connections after you’ve finished with them.
+- A `cursor adapter` is an adapter that works with cursors.
+Use `SimpleCursorAdapter` to populate a list view with the values returned by a cursor.

 ## Chapter 18.
 Started Services: At your service

 Key points: